 Day 6 – Go on a Camel Ride:

 Now, when people mention Egypt to you, one of the first things that probably pops into your head are camels?
 Are we right?
 Well with camels being native to Africa and the Middle East one thing that you have to do when you’re visiting the amazing country of Egypt is to go on a camel ride.
 Camels are integral part of traditional Egyptian heritage.

 The most notable to place to ride a camel is by the Great Pyramids of Giza, however if you’re not staying near Cairo then we would recommend Luxor as you’re able to get picked up at your hotel which will be included in the ticket price as well as lunch, of course if you’ve rented a car then you can always drive to the location.

 The camel ride will last approximately one hour and during this time you’ll get to ride from the west bank into the surrounding nature so you can expense desert life whilst riding a camel – what could be more Egyptian than that?
 There will also be plenty of time for photo opportunities with the camels before, during and after you’ve gone for your camel ride and you’ll also get to find out a little bit more about camels.

-Well, that’s day six sorted out, what do you think will be happening on day seven in our 8-day Egypt itinerary?
+Well, that’s day six sorted out, what do you think will be happening on your remaining days in egypt itinerary?